cgascoig/isctl/openapi/docs/TelemetryDruidHavingNumericFilter.md

 ### NewTelemetryDruidHavingNumericFilter

-`func NewTelemetryDruidHavingNumericFilter(aggregation string, value float64, ) *TelemetryDruidHavingNumericFilter`
+`func NewTelemetryDruidHavingNumericFilter(type_ string, aggregation string, value float64, ) *TelemetryDruidHavingNumericFilter`

 NewTelemetryDruidHavingNumericFilter instantiates a new TelemetryDruidHavingNumericFilter object This constructor will assign default values to properties that have it defined,